lnrw/mc4ktex/README.md

 endif
 ```

-Therefore, for completeness, these textures are included and displayed as transparent.
+Therefore, for completeness, these textures are included and rendered as transparent.